aaronpeters/hillpsychiatry.nl/posts/iframe-loading-techniques-performance.md

 The Ad Ops Council of the IAB has been recommending this technique since October 2008 as per their [Best Practices for Rich Media Ads in Asynchronous Ad Environments](http://www.iab.net/media/file/rich_media_ajax_best_practices.pdf) (PDF).
 AOL uses this technique and Dave Artz of AOL describes it in his Velocity 2009 presentation: [download PDF](http://assets.en.oreilly.com/1/event/29/The%20Secret%20Weapons%20of%20the%20AOL%20Optimization%20Team%20Presentation.pdf).
 Wanna see code?
 Dave has a [Friendly Iframe test page](http://www.artzstudio.com/files/fif-demo/) on his blog.
 Aftonbladet - a large publisher in Sweden - had good results with the Friendly Iframe: on their Homepage, load time went down by 30%, visits/week went up by 7% and click-throughs to the Latest News section increased by 35%!
-I recommend watching the Aftonbladet presentation [High Performance Web Sites, With Ads: Don't let third parties make you slow](http://www.slideshare.net/jarlund/hign-performance-web-sites-with-ads-dont-let-third-parties-make-you-slow)
+I recommend watching the Aftonbladet presentation [High Performance Web Sites, With Ads: Don't let third parties make you slow](https://www.slideshare.net/jarlund/hign-performance-web-sites-with-ads-dont-let-third-parties-make-you-slow)

 I've not created a test page for the Friendly Iframe, so I don't have any hands-on experience with it.
 From what I've read so far, and by reviewing and using Dave Artz' test page, this is my view on the Friendly Iframe:

-- It is not useful if you simply want to load a single iframe on a page with a fixed src.
+- It is not useful if you simply want to load a single iframe on a page with a fixed src
 - It's a good technique for loading one or more ads on a web page, in a flexible way: load any ad, update the iframe with another ad, ...
 - The DOMContentLoaded event of the main page is not blocked and neither is page rendering: yeah!
-- However, the load event of the main page *is* blocked. ([test results on Webpagetest.org (IE8)](https://www.webpagetest.org/result/101217_EX_f6d4dd3b561af131122b9e60ba7a4252/))
+- However, the load event of the main page *is* blocked

 ## Iframe Performance Links